-- (1) The following categories of individual Registrants are exempt from practice reviews: - (a) Trainees; - (b) life members or life limited licensees. - (2) A practice review of an individual Registrant, other than a Registrant exempted pursuant to subsection (1), may be authorized by the Audit and Practice Review Committee pursuant to section 63(4) of the PGA [Audits and practice reviews], or by the Registrar or the Investigation Committee pursuant to section 65(4) of the PGA [Complaints], if - (a) the individual Registrant consents, or - (b) information obtained through an audit, a complaint, a practice review, or an investigation indicates that the individual Registrant might have - (i) contravened the PGA, the regulations or the Bylaws, - (ii) failed to comply with a standard, limit or condition imposed under the PGA, - (iii) acted in a manner that constitutes Professional Misconduct or Conduct Unbecoming a Registrant, or - (iv) acted in a manner that constitutes Incompetent performance of duties undertaken while engaged in the Regulated Practice. - (3) An individual Registrant subject to practice review must be provided with written notice of the practice review. - (4) Pursuant to section 63(5)(a) of the PGA [Audits and practice reviews], an individual Registrant subject to practice review must co-operate with the practice review process, including - (a) answering questions posed to the individual Registrant,
+- (1) The following categories of individual Registrants are exempt from practice reviews: - (a) Trainees: - (b) life members or life limited licensees. - (2) A practice review of an individual Registrant, other than a Registrant exempted pursuant to subsection (1), may be authorized by the Audit and Practice Review Committee pursuant to section 63(4) of the PGA [Audits and practice reviews], or by the Registrar or the Investigation Committee pursuant to section 65(4) of the PGA [Complaints], if - (a) the individual Registrant consents, or - (b) information obtained through an audit, a complaint, a practice review, or an investigation indicates that the individual Registrant might have - (i) contravened the PGA, the regulations or the Bylaws, - (ii) failed to comply with a standard, limit or condition imposed under the PGA, - (iii) acted in a manner that constitutes Professional Misconduct or Conduct Unbecoming a Registrant, or - (iv) acted in a manner that constitutes Incompetent performance of duties undertaken while engaged in the Regulated Practice. - (3) An individual Registrant subject to practice review must be provided with written notice of the practice review. - (4) Pursuant to section 63(5)(a) of the PGA [Audits and practice reviews], an individual Registrant subject to practice review must cooperate with the practice review process. - (a) [Repealed 2023-05-01] - (b) [Repealed 2023-05-01]